yoxjames/kastro-demo/README.md

 However, for now this code mainly exists to show how Kastro could be used in a real application.

 ## How to use
-When you load Kastro by default you will be looking at the current day somewhere in Denver, CO.
-You are free to change the location by dragging the map or manually updating the coordinates.
+When you load Kastro, by default you will be looking at the current day somewhere in Denver, CO.
+You can change the location by dragging the map or manually updating the coordinates.
 The date can also be changed.

+>[!NOTE]
-If you do not see a map you may be on a smaller screen where the settings can only be activated by pushing the ![settings](./docs/settings.svg) button.
+> If you do not see a map you may be on a smaller screen where the settings can only be activated by pushing the ![settings](./docs/settings.svg) button.

-Let's say you wanted to always load your home location.
-If you just go to https://yoxjames.github.ui/kastro-demo you'll be set to Denver, CO at the current date!
-That's probably not useful to you unless you happen to live in Denver, CO.
-You are free to change your location by dragging the map or manually entering the coordinates but that would be quite annoying.
-You could do that one time then click "Copy Location Link."
-This will produce a URL that will link the demo to a specific location.
+You can select "Copy Location Link," which will copy a URL that links the demo to a specific location.
 For example:

 https://yoxjames.github.io/kastro-demo/?latitude=42.88364&longitude=-78.87772

 Would link you directly to Buffalo, NY.

-Feel free to add a direct link to your favorites or however you prefer.

 ## Reporting bugs
 Bug reports for both the demo and Kastro are welcome.
 However, I am most concerned with bugs in Kastro.
-If you suspect a bug you can click the "Copy Link" button in the demo.
+If you suspect a bug you can click the "Copy Link" button in the demo and share it along with the bug report.
 This will generate a URL with all the params you currently have set.
 This includes things like location and the date.

 For example: